QUASI-DEV/www/md/faq.md

 ### Is Slock.it open source?

 As the Service Provider for the DAO, Slock.it UG will make all the code, the smart contracts, user interfaces, mobile apps, and everything forming the DAO and the output of all the DAO commissioned worked free and open source, for anyone to use and re-purpose.
-We'll not only make these things public, we'll also do everything in our power to see companies other than us develop Slock.it compatible products, as we are keen to see the ecosystem grow beyond what we started.
+We'll not only make these things public, we'll also do everything in our power to see companies other than us develop Slock.it compatible products, as we are keen to see the ecosystem grow beyond what we have started.

 ### What's in it for Slock.it UG then?

 At the end of the the DAO token sale, Slock.it UG will become the DAO's default Service Provider.
 Slock.it UG is a for profit company, and the DAO will be one of its clients.
-It's critical for us to align incentives between the DAO and our company, so you can expect a symbiotic relationship: what we will work on privately should also benefit the Slock.it ecosystem as a whole.
-For example, Slock.it UG could engage in partnerships with lock manufacturers, consult for real estate companies building smart homes, integrate the Slock.it API at part of popular smart objects, work with banks for Slocks to accept FIAT payments, etc.
+It's critical for us to align incentives between the DAO and our company, so you can expect a symbiotic relationship: what we will work on privately should also benefit the ecosystem as a whole.
+For example, Slock.it UG could engage in partnerships with lock manufacturers, consult for real estate companies building smart homes, integrate the Slock.it API at part of popular smart objects, work with banks for Slocks to accept fiat payments, etc.

 ### Can I help with anything?